Marie Louise Gonzaga: Swedish invasion and hope for victory

 Portrait by Justus van Egmont.
 Among the Queen's jewels was a Polish Eagle set with small diamonds.
 After the queen's death her jewels were inherited by her sister Anne de Gonzague de Clèves.

-Marie Louise's features, persistence and determination, combined with her great diligence and courage, were particularly highlighted during the Swedish invasion.
-Reportedly she risked her life on the front lines and after the defeat, was forced to leave the capital, she did not lose her faith in victory and went to Silesia, where she directed the army to fight against the invaders.
-She vividly tried to establish contact with all citizens who resisted the Swedes.
+Marie Louise's persistence, determination and courage were particularly highlighted during the Swedish invasion.
+After their defeat, she was forced to leave the capital, but she did not lose her faith in victory and went to Silesia, where she directed the army to fight against the invaders.
+She tirelessly worked to establish contact with all citizens who resisted the Swedes.
 Marie also developed an extensive diplomatic campaign aimed at receiving help from other European rulers and monarchs.
-To acquire the aid of the Habsburgs, she would not even hesitate to hand over the Polish-Lithuanian throne after the death of John Casimir.
-She participated and also worked on setting the peace conditions with Sweden - Treaty of Oliwa.
+To acquire the aid of the Habsburgs, she even considered handing over the Polish-Lithuanian throne after the death of John Casimir.
+She participated in settling the peace conditions with Sweden during negotiations for the Treaty of Oliwa.

-During the invasion, the queen reached the peak of her popularity, but that quickly passed after the presentation of the draft reform; the strengthening of royal power and election vivente rege (Latin meaning "for the life of the king").
+During the invasion, the queen reached the peak of her popularity, but this quickly subsided after the presentation of draft reforms for strengthening royal power and election vivente rege (Latin meaning "for the life of the king").
 At first, she used different methods to build up the party gathered around the court and started a propaganda campaign, which aimed to reform the public acceptance of the nobility.
 At the same time, she was determined for her niece, Anne Henriette of Bavaria, whose husband was to be Henri Jules, Prince of Condé, to be the wife of the next elected King of Poland and Grand Duke of Lithuania.
-This enraged the wealthier classes and the nobles, who accused her of meddling the Commonwealth into French politics that were hostile towards England, Sweden and allied Austria and Russia.
+This enraged the upper classes and nobles, who accused her of entangling the Commonwealth in French politics, which were hostile towards England, Sweden and allied Austria and Russia.